-A movie that will keep you glued to the screen for 90 minutes.
+This is a movie that will keep you glued to the screen for 90 minutes.

 Miyazaki shocked his fans worldwide when he announced that Kaze Tachinu (The Wind Rises) would be his last picture.

-The master of animation’s eleventh full feature chronicles the life of Jiro, a plane designer inspired by famous Italian aeronautical designer Caproni, and depicts key historical events that affected deeply the course of his life, including The Great Kanto earthquake of 1923, The Great Depression, the tuberculosis epidemic, and Japan’s plunge into war.
+The master of animation’s eleventh full feature chronicles the life of Jiro, a plane designer inspired by famous Italian aeronautical designer Caproni, and depicts key historical events that greatly affected the course of his life, including The Great Kanto earthquake of 1923, The Great Depression, the tuberculosis epidemic and Japan’s plunge into war.
 He meets and falls in love with Nahoko, grows and cherishes his friendship with his colleague Honjo, and innovates tremendously, leading the world of aviation into the future.

 Filippo L’Astorina, the Editor